countable-web/ops-manual/peopleops/recruiting/RECRUITING.rst

 Pre-interview screening
 -----------------------

 Send a form with key questions that can be answered offline to save time during the interview.
+Share the resume with the team members this person would work with, if hired.
+Anyone can basically veto them, but must explain a good reason.

 Interview
 ---------